-Breakfast ideas are something that most people don’t think about.
+Easy breakfast ideas are something most people don’t give much thought to.

 There’s an old saying, which says, “Breakfast like a king, lunch like a prince, and dine like a pauper!”